September 10

 What It's Best For

-Clad stainless steel is versatile cookware that you can use for any dish, so it's a great choice for sets.
-It's the best choice for sauce pans and stock pots because it's stable and not too heavy.
-It's also great for sauté pans and skillets, although you may want cast iron, carbon steel, or nonstick for special uses like high heat searing and making eggs.
+Clad stainless steel is versatile cookware that you can use for anything, so it's a great choice for sets.
+It's the best choice for sauce pans and stock pots because it's safe, durable, and not too heavy.
+It's also great for sauté pans and skillets, although you may want cast iron, carbon steel, or nonstick for special uses like high heat searing and eggs.

-We recommend getting a set of clad stainless steel, then augmenting your collection with the other pieces you want.
+We recommend getting a set of clad stainless steel, then adding to your collection with the other pieces you want.

 What to Look For

 Steel quality: Look for good quality stainless steel.
-You want 18/10 steel, or even 316Ti, which is even more stable and is found on the Heritage Steel brand (see our Heritage Steel review) and a few others.
+You want 18/10 steel, or 316Ti, which is slightly more stable and is found on the Heritage Steel brand (see our Heritage Steel review) and a few others.

 Warranty: Look for at least 30 years to lifetime.
 No clad stainless brand should have a warranty less than this.